AlphaGit/alphas-manifesto-blog/_posts/2018-07-29-my-shtpost-generator-screaming-bot.md

 I had, indeed, created my own screaming robot.
 Why?
 Hm.

-You can visit it here: <a href="https://screaming-bot.tumblr.com/">screaming-bot</a>.
+You can visit it here: [screaming-bot](https://screaming-bot.tumblr.com/).
 Don't expect much.

-You cans see the full source code at its <a href="https://github.com/AlphaGit/screaming-bot">repository in github</a>.
+You cans see the full source code at its [repository in github](https://github.com/AlphaGit/screaming-bot).

 ## Thanks

 - I want to thank Jeremy Singer-Vine for the wonderful implementation he did of a Markov chain for text generation
-- I also want to thank Jesse Lee, because they created <a href="https://github.com/veggiedefender/miraculousladybot">Miraculous Lady Bot</a>, a bot that also based itself on markovify and tumblr posts, saving me the awkwardness of figuring out how the API needs to be parsed.
+- I also want to thank Jesse Lee, because they created [Miraculous Lady Bot](https://github.com/veggiedefender/miraculousladybot), a bot that also based itself on markovify and tumblr posts, saving me the awkwardness of figuring out how the API needs to be parsed.
 Take a look at their approach for a clever idea on database storage.

 ## Examples